zerocore0/readest_fork/README.md

 - **Node.js** and **pnpm** for Next.js development
 - **Rust and Cargo** for Tauri development

-It is recommended to use a recent version of Node.js and Rust.
+For the best experience, use a recent version of Node.js and Rust.
+Refer to the [Tauri documentation](https://v2.tauri.app/start/prerequisites/) for details on setting up the development environment prerequisites on different platforms.

 ```bash
 nvm use v22